 We Are Bringing Mineral Processors Together

 Canadian Mineral Processors (CMP) is a Technical Society of the Canadian Institute of Mining, Metallurgy and Petroleum (CIMM).
-A non-profit group of volunteers who are passionate about improving the mineral processing industry worldwide.
-Promoting the industry through sharing of ideas and development of our students and new graduates getting into the profession.
+A non-profit group of volunteers who are passionate about improving the mineral processing industry worldwide and promoting the industry through sharing of ideas and development of our students and new graduates getting into the profession.

 It began in 1957, as an operator-oriented group called the Canadian Gold Metallurgists.
 Their first meeting took place at the Mine Branch of the Canadian Centre for Mining & Energy Technology (CANMET) in 1964 in Ottawa.
 CMP was formed in 1968 by including base metal producers.
 The first meeting of CMP was held in 1969.
 The CMP joined CIMM in 1981.